p-m-p/slider/README.md

 Adaptor, a jQuery 3D content slider
 ===

-Adaptor is a light-weight content slider that provides a simple interface for creating cool 2D or 3D slide animation transitions.
-It comes, by default, with a 3D vertical scrolling box transition and I intend to create more cool effects as I find time.
+Adaptor is a light-weight content slider that aims to provide a simple interface for developers to create cool 2D or 3D slide animation transitions.

-Not officially released yet and the API is still a little volatile but all working.
-Browse index.html for demos.

 Support
 ---

-Currently, I've only added 3D support for webkit and Firefox, all other browsers will fallback gracefully to a simple fade transition.
+Currently, I've only added 3D support for webkit and Firefox, all other browsers will fallback gracefully to a simple fade transition when using the 3D effects.

 All 2D slide transitions have been tested in IE6+ and all other modern browsers.